bgctw/REddyProc/vignettes/useCase.md

 # REddyProc typical workflow

 ## Importing the half-hourly data
-The workflow starts with importing the data.
-In the example, a text file is loaded and a timestamp is computed from the time specified by several separate columns before initializing the `sEddyProc` class.
+The workflow starts with importing the half-hourly data.
+The example, reads a text file with data of the year 1998 from the Tharandt site and converts the separate decimal columns year, day, and hour to a POSIX timestamp column.
+Next, it initializes the `sEddyProc` class.

 ```r